nickdavidson96/nickdavidson96.github.io/RacketReadMe.md

 ## 3. Additional Considerations

-You should ensure your computer or IDE has an interpreter installed/available to be able to run the program, as well as the proper file location.
+You should ensure your computer has Dr Racket installed or the correct extensions installed within VS Code to run the program, as well as the correct file location.

-For more details see [Racket Read Me](RacketREADME.md).
+For more details see [Racket Read Me](RacketReadMe.md).

 [Back to Portfolio](./)